24 FLOOR, LKF 29, 29 WYNDHAM STREET, CENTRAL, HONG KONG

 Build to Rent (BTR) has been a hot topic in global real estate circles for the last few years now but, in the grand scheme of things, it’s still a relatively new concept.

 Unless you are directly involved in property development, you may have heard the term used in the media and wondered, What is Build to Rent and how does it work?

 The growing global real estate phenomenon Build to Rent is creating unprecedented worldwide interest with private real estate funds, developers, industry superannuation funds, global Sovereign Funds, and Sovereign Pension Funds all declaring their interest in the new housing asset class.

 In the UK an increasing number of projects have come to market in recent years so the UK Build to Rent is no longer restricted to industry insiders.

-Many tenants are now living in these buildings, and the entire asset class is starting to become the focus of the real estate industry.
 Build to Rent tenants appear to come in a variety of demographics.

 According to The Times, university leavers and young professionals are being joined by older “tactical renters” who choose to rent for a variety of reasons.